 Once you have a strong foundation of anecdotal and data-based intelligence, you can confidently develop collateral that aligns to the purchase process, often called the buyer’s journey, so your sales team can answer your prospects’ questions with credible information that matches their current decision-making stage.

 To continue our software developer example, it’s unlikely a developer prospect will want a support pricing document when they’ve just begun researching modern development processes.
 However, they may very well want access to a notable technology analyst’s side-by-side comparison of popular development methodologies.
-You can also give your prospect relevant information that differentiates your platform by following up a 300-level demonstration with collateral that details the technology integrations and coding languages your product supports.
+Follow up with your prospect and present them with in-depth pieces of content, along with relevant information that differentiates your platform by showcasing a 300-level demonstration with collateral that details the technology integrations and coding languages your product supports.

-You understand your buyer, their motivations and influences, and their journey to a purchase.
-By leveraging credible third-party voices, insightful data, and existing customer stories, you build a sales collateral repository that likely includes:
+You understand your buyer, their motivations, pain points, influences, and their journey to a purchase.
+By leveraging credible third-party voices, insightful data, and existing customer testimonials, you can build an extensive repository with various types of sales collateral for different stages of the buyer’s journey.
+That repository likely includes:

 - Third-party research